This week’s recreation calendar, highlights and scoreboard

 Tradition Gold Tees

-3/22 - Texas Scramble with three drives maximum, Play own ball on Par 3’s, Individual Closest to the Pin on Par 3’s Winners Front Side: 1st.
-Place-Dan Goodell/Bill Renault/Gary Clifford/Terry Tuttle(-8MC); 2nd.
-Place- Tony DeFlumeri/Jerry Mithen/Ron Eaglin/Roy MacSorley (-8).
-Winners Back Side: 1st.
-Place-John McLaughlin/Tonm Swanson/Bob Fulton/Mr. Declet (-9); 2nd.
-Place- Henry Woltman/George baker/Mr. DiGaudio/Vince Franco (-7).
+3/29 - Texas Scramble with three drives maximum, Play own ball on Par 3’s, Individual Closest to the Pin on Par 3’s: Winners Front Side: 1st.
+Place- Tony DeFlumeri /Bill Jacobs/Ed Wercynski/Martin Robic(-11); 2nd.
+Place-Tom Strasser /Marion Culpepper/Keith Hoyle/Steve Boggess (-8); Winners Back Side: 1st.
+Place-Ed Sheldon/Jim Sparato/Glen Campbell/Chuck Olnhausen (-12); 2nd.
+Place- Al Carline/Larry Barksdale/Jim Conway/Jim Davis (-6).

 True Lies